 Earlier this week General Electric filed a patent for new 3D printing adjacent idea.
 While most of the time these patents pertain to actual 3D printing processes, this one is different.
-The new patent spells out the company’s plans to develop a blockchain ledger for protecting 3D models.
+The new patent spells out the company’s plans to develop a blockchain ledger for protecting 3D files.
 The company has stated the purpose of the patent is to validate the build file and the material identifier via a distributed ledger to verify the author of the build file or an origin of the particular manufacturing media.

 A crucial paragraph of the filing states: “Current systems for additive manufacturing lack verification and validation systems for ensuring that objects produced by the process are appropriately certified.
 If, for example, a replacement part for an industrial asset is possible to produce via an additive manufacturing process, any user with access to an appropriately configured additive manufacturing device can reproduce the part.”